Bhagavad Gita Chapter 8 Verse 15 Meaning

 What is the main idea of Bhagavad Gita 8.15?

+The Gita addresses death and beyond with characteristic directness here.
 Having attained Me, these great souls do not take birth again here—a place of pain and impermanence—but have reached the highest perfection of liberation.
-This verse emphasizes death with clarity and purpose.
+Within the broader arc of Chapter 8, this verse builds on Krishna's...

 How can I apply Bhagavad Gita 8.15 in daily life?